 716M - that is the number of user contacts leaked on the dark web in 2024.
-The vast majority of these breaches came from major industries, with tech companies at the top of the list, followed closely by media, finance, commerce, and healthcare.
+Most of these violations originated from major sectors, with tech firms at the top of the list, followed closely by media, finance, business, and healthcare.

 The most concerning part?
 These breaches aren't one-off events.
 They highlight a larger systemic issue: businesses are failing to identify and fix their security vulnerabilities before attackers exploit them.